vvss12300/learn_in_2_hours_typescript/README.md

 	- File extension for typescript should be .ts or .tsx
 	- A project can have both JS and TS files as TS files will convert to JS after compilation
 	- A TS config file can be added to a project to configure TS settings for the project
-	- Its recommended for new projects to use TS from the start but existing JS based projects can be migrated in phase to TS
+	- It is recommended for new projects use TS from the start but existing JS-based projects can be migrated in phase to TS

 - Points we will cover:
 	- Primitive Types: number, string, boolean